reechaaaa/weather-dashboard/README.md

 3. Start the development server: npm run dev

-4. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal)
+4. Open your browser and navigate to `http://localhost:5173`

 ## API Details